 Released in 2016, the Salomon Speedcross 4 was the long-awaited update to the bestselling Speedcross 3, one of the most popular trail running shoes in the world.
-The model remains unchanged for 2017.
+The model once again remains unchanged for 2018, except for some color and patterning changes to the upper.
 No shoe features such incredible traction on virtually every surface as the Speedcross 4, and the new update has changed the famously aggressive lug pattern for the better.
 Except for the modified outsole and a lower cut design around the heel and ankle, this shoe remains largely the same as it has been for many years.
 Designed for serious mountain running, it can handle rough terrain better than just about any other shoe in this review, but by no means is it flawless.
 While its sensitive and nimble feel have endeared it to countless runners, it is also highly unstable, quite narrow, and doesn't handle water very well.
 As a mixture of really great attributes combined with some quite poor ones, it once again falls right in the middle of our comparative rankings.

 Cons: Hot, insole slips when wet, unstable due to high heel height, very narrow